CaesarXInsanium/StructureInterpretationNotes/Notes/Procedures.md

 ```

 Define a procedure where we multiply a thing by itself.
 Here we use the
-`define`{.verbatim} keyword to name a procedure, specify that it takes only one
+`define` keyword to name a procedure, specify that it takes only one
 parameter and then following expression is that happens to data that is passed.

 ``` example